2023 Grantmaking Timeline Update

 |LOI Deadline||Trustee Meeting (Grant Decision)|

-Thank you for your continued support and ongoing partnership.
-We appreciate your understanding as we continue improving our processes to support the critical work of Oregon's community-based organizations.
+Thank you for your ongoing partnership.
+We appreciate your understanding as we continue to focus on our processes to support the critical work of Oregon's community-based organizations.
 Please do not hesitate to reach out with any questions or concerns about our grantmaking timelines.
-Our Program Assistant, Kweli Jaoko (email@example.com), is available to answer questions or connect you with a Program Officer.
+Our Program Assistant, Kweli Jaoko (firstname.lastname@example.org), can answer questions or connect you with a Program Officer.

 The Collins Foundation

 We are sickened by the Anti-Asian violence, aggression, and intimidation that has escalated in our country over the past year, recently claiming the lives of eight people in Atlanta, Georgia, six of them Asian American women.
 Our hearts ache for the families, friends, neighbors, and communities of Daoyou Feng, Delaina Ashley Yaun, Hyun Jung Grant, Paul Andre Michels, Soon Chung Park, Suncha Kim, Xiaojie Tan, and Yong Ae Yue.
 We cannot be silent.
 The anti-Asian violence, rhetoric, and intimidation we are witnessing today are connected to a long tradition of exclusion, racism, misogyny, bigotry, and xenophobia in our country--hate-filled ideas that are rooted in White Supremacy and borne of fear and ignorance.